 Parking located at Happy Days Lodge, 500 West Streetsboro Road, Peninsula 44264 (81° 30.499' W) (41° 13.859' N).

 The Haskell Run Trail makes a short loop, beginning and ending near Happy Days Lodge.
 Parking is located across the road from Happy Days Lodge on the north side of Rt.
 303. The trailhead is located at the southeast corner of the parking lot directly adjacent to the lodge.
 The trail begins near the Mater Dolorosa cemetery, a small Irish Catholic cemetery established in 1869, and winds down a wooded ravine to Haskell Run.
 Squirrels, frogs, salamanders, songbirds, and other animals can be observed living in this creek valley.
 After crossing the creek twice on wooden bridges, it climbs out of the ravine again, ending in the field west of Happy Days Lodge.
-While hiking this trail, you may wish to extend your hike to include a visit to Ice Box Cave, located nearby on the Ledges Trail.
-Details regarding this hike are provided below.
+While hiking this trail, you may wish to extend your hike to include a visit to the nearby Ledges Trail.

 Tree Farm Trail (2.75 miles; 1.5 hours)

 Parking located at 2075 Major Road, Peninsula 44264 (81° 34.130' W) (41° 14.014' N).